Creating an inclusive community

 We support families who:

-The Community Visitors Scheme (CVS) across Australia recognises that most people want ‘someone special’ in their lives.
-Older community members also want to connect to friends in their community.
-Some, however, may be quite isolated and may not have family close by.
+The Scheme recognises that most people want ‘someone special’ in their lives and that connection is essential to an individual’s wellbeing, especially later in life.
+Older community members still want the opportunity to connect to friends in their community but the scheme acknowledges that some may be isolated and not have family close by.

 Who can get involved as a Community Visitor?